rust-lang/book/src/ch01-00-introduction.md

 as programmers from languages like Python who are looking for ways to write code that performs better without losing expressiveness.

-Rust provides the majority of its safety checks at compile time and without a garbage collector so that your program's runtime isn't impacted.
+Rust performs the majority of its safety checks and memory management decisions at compile time, so that your program's runtime isn't impacted.
 This makes it useful in a number of use cases that other languages aren’t good at: embedding in other languages, programs with specific space and time requirements, and writing low-level code, like device drivers and operating systems.
 It's also